Eccentricities in the flip-graphs of convex polygons: Eccentricities close to combs

 Consider a triangulation $T$ of a polygon with $n$ vertices and a vertex $v$ of $\pi$ incident to exactly $n-3-k$ interior edges of $T$.
-It turns out that if $k>n/2-2$, then $\Omega(T,v)$ is empty.
-Indeed, consider a shelling $a_1$, ..., $a_k$ of $T$ at $v$ and assume that $\Omega(T,v)$ contains a triangulation $U$.
+Note that $k>n/2-2$ if and only if at most half of the interior edges of $T$ are incident to $v$.
+It turns out that, in this case, no triangulation of $\pi$ can be compatible with a shelling of $T$ at $v$.
+Indeed, consider such a shelling $a_1$, ..., $a_k$ and assume that a triangulation $U$ is compatible with it.
 By definition, each $a_i$ is incident to at least two interior edges of $U$ whose other vertex is not among $a_i$, ..., $a_k$.
 In particular, two such incidences cannot be to the same edge.
 Hence, $2k$ is a lower bound on the number of interior edges of $U$ incident to $a_1$, ..., $a_k$.
 In addition, the interior edge of $U$ bounding the ear in $v$ is not incident to any of the vertices $a_1$ to $a_k$.
-Therefore, $2k\leq{n-4}$, or equivalently $k\leq{n/2-2}$.
-This proves that $\Omega(T,v)$ is empty when $k$ is greater than $n/2-2$.
+Therefore, $2k$ is not greater than $n-4$, or equivalently $k\leq{n/2-2}$.
 Note that, as a consequence, the statement of the following theorem is void for these values of $k$.

-\begin{theorem} Let $T$ be a triangulation of a polygon $\pi$.
-If $v$ is a vertex of $\pi$ incident to exactly $n-3-k$ interior edges of $T$, then the distance between $T$ and any triangulation in $\Omega(T,v)$ is at least $n-3+k$. \end{theorem} \begin{proof} The theorem is proven by induction on $k$.
-If $k=0$, then all the interior edges of $T$ are incident to $a$.
-In this case, $\Omega(T,v)$ is the set of all the triangulations of $\pi$ with an ear in $v$.
+\begin{thrm} Let $T$ be a triangulation of a polygon $\pi$.
+If $v$ is a vertex of $\pi$ incident to exactly $n-3-k$ interior edges of $T$, then the distance between $T$ and any triangulation compatible with a shelling of $T$ at $v$ is at least $n-3+k$. \end{thrm} \begin{proof} The theorem shall be proven by induction on $k$.
+If $k=0$, then all the interior edges of $T$ are incident to $v$.
+In this case, the only possible shelling of $T$ at $v$ is empty and any triangulation of $\pi$ with an ear in $v$ is compatible with this shelling.
 Since the triangulations of $\pi$ all have $n-3$ interior edges and since a flip removes a single edge, the desired statement holds.

 Now assume that $k\geq1$.
-Consider a triangulation $U\in\Omega(T,v)$, and a shelling $a_1$, ..., $a_k$ of $T$ at $v$ such that whenever $1\leq{i}\leq{k}$, $a_i$ is incident to at least two interior edges of $U$ whose other vertex is not among $a_i$, ..., $a_k$.
-By definition of a shelling, $T$ has an ear in $a_k$.
+Consider a triangulation $U$ of $\pi$ compatible with a shelling $a_1$, ..., $a_k$ of $T$ at $v$.
+By the definition of a shelling, $T$ has an ear in $a_k$.
 Moreover, according to Definition \ref{Def.close.1}, $a_k$ is incident to at least two interior edges of $U$.
+Hence, by Lemma \ref{Lem.intro.1},